bcho91/Predicting-Hit-Songs/README.md

 Data cleaning was very minimal since I scraped the song data from Spotify.
 The biggest concern were duplicate songs from the playlists I scraped.
 Ultimately, after the cleaning process, I had a dataset of about 12,000 songs.
 Approximately 10,800 songs were non-hits and 975 songs were hits.
 Less than 9% of songs were labelled as hits which leads to a major imbalance of classes.

-In order to address the problem of class imbalance, I utilized the synthetic minority oversampling tehcnique method (SMOTE).
+In order to address the problem of class imbalance, I utilized the synthetic minority oversampling technique method (SMOTE).
 This allowed me to balance the classes to a near 50/50 split.
 Once this was complete, I was ready to train my models.
 A random seed was set so that I was able to compare my models.

 ## Evaluations
 |Model|Accuracy|Precision|Recall|F1 Score|